 Recently a poll was conducted that revealed happiness levels in developing countries are higher than in developed countries.
 What do you think can be learned from this?
 Explain your views.

-Most would agree that the word ‘happiness’ relates to the level of contentment and fulfillment an individual experiences in their life.
-It is proposed that the recent poll revealing higher percentages of happy people among developing countries allows for the establishment of conclusions on the social structure and culture of individualism seen in developed countries.
+I feel that the recent poll revealing higher percentages of happy people among developing countries versus developed countries allows for certain conclusions to be drawn on the social and cultural natures of such nations.
 The legitimacy of these conclusions will be shown in this essay.

 Firstly, the rigidness with which a developed country’s social structure operates can be seen as one of the causes of lowered happiness levels.
 For example, ‘model’ students in the United States cannot simply have high grades but rather must strive to perfect themselves physically and morally as well.
 All too often, the stress of trying to fill this publicly accepted ideal lasts a lifetime.
-This example leads to the conclusion that the additional societal pressure experienced by people in developed countries reduces levels of happiness.
+This example shows that the additional societal pressures experienced by people in developed countries reduces levels of happiness.

-Secondly, developed countries tend to emphasize ‘individualism’ and this can also lead to unhappiness.
-For instance, young people in China often have a very close-knit family unit that can provide them moral support and advice throughout their lives.
-This sort of arrangement is not uncommon among developing countries, too.
-Developed countries, on the other hand, tend to encourage people to make their own decisions and to live with the consequences, which can often make people feel overloaded with burden.
-As this example shows, additional freedom can actually work against a person’s level of happiness.
+Secondly, developed countries tend to overemphasise individualism, and this can also lead to unhappiness.
+For instance, young people in China often have a very close-knit family unit that can provide moral support and advice throughout their lives, an arrangement common in other developing countries, too.
+Developed countries, on the other hand, tend to encourage people to make their own decisions live with the consequences, which is an lifestyle that can be overwhelming and mentally taxing.
+As this example shows, personal freedom can sometimes work against a person’s level of happiness.

 The results of the poll in question is felt to reflect the additional stresses people experience in developed countries.
-It is felt these same pressures will progressively become apparent in developing countries as they grow.
+I feel these same pressures will progressively become apparent in developing countries as they grow.